AdobeDocs/id-service.en/help/reference/chrome-samesite-labelling.md

 **Possible cookie match decrease for destination and marketplace partners (Audience Manager only)**

-While Adobe has control over updating its cookies, Adobe can’t force partners to make necessary changes.
+While Adobe has control over updating its cookies, Adobe can't force partners to make necessary changes.
 Cookie matching may decrease for Audience Manager customers using destination partners or marketplace partners that have not made these updates.

 **Analytics Friendly third-party Cookies (Analytics `s_vi` cookies only)**